Overview

 🚗 Getting There

 Son Doong is only accessible through Oxalis Adventure (oxalisadventure.com) - they hold the sole permit issued by Quảng Bình province and the national park authority.
-There is no other legal way to enter the cave.
-Expeditions depart from Sơn Trạch village (Phong Nha town), 50km north of Đồng Hới.
-The expedition begins with a jungle trek of approximately 10km on Day 1 before reaching the cave entrance.
-Participants must fly or take the train to Đồng Hới, then transfer to Sơn Trạch.
-Booking is done entirely through Oxalis's website - spots open annually, typically in September for the following season, and sell out within hours.
+There is no other legal route in.
+Expeditions depart from Sơn Trạch village in Phong Nha, 50km north of Đồng Hới.
+Day 1 begins with a jungle trek of roughly 10km before reaching the cave entrance.
+Fly or take the train to Đồng Hới, then transfer to Sơn Trạch.
+Booking is entirely through the Oxalis website - spots open once a year, typically in September for the following season, and sell out within hours.
+With current bookings running to 2028, check the site directly for the latest availability.

 What to Expect